 Which state first declared Christmas a legal holiday?

-According to recorded historians, the US state of Alabama was the first to declare Christmas a legal holiday in 1836, and since 1870 it has become a national holiday in all US states.
+According to recorded historians, the US state of Alabama was the first to declare Christmas a legal holiday in 1836.
+Since 1870 it has become a national holiday in all US states.

 The choice of the date of Jesus’ birth and its official celebration was probably decided to counter the influence of the pagan holiday called Natalis Solis Invicti (Birth of the Unconquered Sun) and the worship of Mithras, the Persian sun god, who was supposedly born on that day.